murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 About Docker
 ------------

 Docker performs operating-system-level virtualization.
-Docker let us create and deploy a preconfigured image with the CellOrganizer binaries.
-An image that can be used to spin containers that are ready to use and start testing.
+Docker lets us create and deploy a preconfigured image with the CellOrganizer binaries.
+This image can be used to spin containers that are ready to use and start testing.

 To learn about Docker and how to use it, click `here <https://docs.docker.com/get-started/>`_